cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 _This page assumes that you are using cf v6._

-The failure scenarios that begin this topic are common but cannot account for all possibilities.
-By contrast, the diagnostic techniques and `cf` commands that follow are fundamental in any troubleshooting situation.
+Refer to this topic for help diagnosing and resolving common problems pushing and running apps on Cloud Foundry.

-## <a id='scenarios'></a>Failure Scenarios ##
+## <a id='scenarios'></a>Common Problems ##

 ### <a id='time'></a>cf push times out ###